jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-11c.md

 c: "firebrick"
 description: ""
 date: 2025-09-21
-weight: 35
+weight: 42
 ---

 There is finally all that may be grouped around the symbolic centerpiece of Gladstonian liberalism.
 The term Individualist Democracy would do just as well—better in fact because we want to cover some things that Gladstone would not have approved and a moral and spiritual attitude which, dwelling in the citadel of faith, he actually hated.

 At that I could leave this point if radical liturgy did not consist largely in picturesque denials of what I mean to convey.
 Radicals may insist that the masses are crying for salvation from intolerable sufferings and rattling their chains in darkness and despair, but of course there never was so much personal freedom of mind and body for all, never so much readiness to bear with and even to finance the mortal enemies of the leading class, never so much active sympathy with real and faked sufferings, never so much readiness to accept burdens, as there is in modern capitalist society; and whatever democracy there was, outside of peasant communities, developed historically in the wake of both modern and ancient capitalism.
-Again plenty of facts can be adduced from the past to make up a counterargument that will be effective but is irrelevant in a discussion of present condi tions and future alternatives.8 If we do decide to embark upon historical disquisition at all, then even many of those facts which to radical critics may seem to be the most eligible ones for their purpose will often look differently if viewed in the light of a comparison with the corresponding facts of pre-capitalist experience.
+Again plenty of facts can be adduced from the past to make up a counterargument that will be effective but is irrelevant in a discussion of present conditions and future alternatives.8

+If we do decide to embark upon historical disquisition at all, then even many of those facts which to radical critics may seem to be the most eligible ones for their purpose will often look differently if viewed in the light of a comparison with the corresponding facts of pre-capitalist experience.
 And it cannot be replied that “those were different times.”
 For it is precisely the capi talist process that made the difference.

 Two points in particular must be mentioned.
 I have pointed out before that social legislation or, more generally, institutional change for the benefit of the